 Factors to Consider When Designing A Cable Assembly

-- When it comes to cable assembly design, a number of factors need to be considered such as, work load, abrasion, cycle life, and flexibility, environment, cost, safety.
+- When it comes to cable assembly design, a number of factors need to be considered such as work load, abrasion, cycle life, and flexibility, environment, cost and safety.

 - The larger the cable diameter, the greater the work load capacity.
 For most applications, use a 5 to 1 safety factor when designing an assembly.
 For critical safety or shock load applications an 8 or 10 to 1 safety factor is needed.